-“The first point of emotional intelligence is self-awareness – we need to be aware of how we react to situations and how we deal them,” Sabatina says.
+“The first point of emotional intelligence is self-awareness — we need to be aware of how we react to situations and how we deal with them,” Sabatina says.
 “Having limited awareness leads to distractions, arguments and communication mistakes.
 For instance, to practice self-awareness, we can ask ourselves ‘Am I communicating properly with my partner?’
-We must have clear understanding and the ability to discuss matters that will lead to a better relationship.”
+We must have a clear understanding of situations and the ability to discuss matters that will lead to a better relationship.”

 Self-regulation helps us understand our own emotions and the consequences of our actions.
 It enables us to understand how our body reacts to emotions.
 If one can be in control of their emotions it fosters better thought processes,” Sabatina explains.